nimrossum/research-project/docs/main.typ

 To answer RQ1

 - Correlation between CD delta and complexity

 == Compression Distance vs. semi automatic objective classification

+Commit message often convey the intent of the commit, and can be used to semi automatically classify the commit into different categories.
+Some repositories even use tools like Commitizen *TODO: Add REF* to enforce a commit message format, from which it is trivial to derive the commit type.

+For this experiment we therefore use keyword searching to classify the commit messages into different categories.
+We use the following categories:

+Test Build Fix Bump Feat Refactor Style Docs

 To answer RQ2